jjvanzon/Circular-Language-Spec-Plans/current/strategy.md

     - Which tougher subjects?
 - Perhaps defining a list of intended future sub-projects.

 Maybe plan for easier topics only.
-The idea is: you might not know how difficult the harder topics will be in the future.
+The idea is: you might not know how difficult the harder topics might be in the future.
 They may become easier as time passes by and after the basics would be worked out better.

 #### Project Order